msgpack/msgpack-python/README.md

 ### msgpack 0.5

-Package name on PyPI was changed from `msgpack-python` to `msgpack` from 0.5.
+The package name on PyPI was changed from `msgpack-python` to `msgpack` in 0.5.

 When upgrading from msgpack-0.4 or earlier, do `pip uninstall msgpack-python` before `pip install -U msgpack`.